 From scanning your own groceries, to paying bills online, access to the internet has made life easier for customers as they access digital services.

-You can now carry out many mundane and administrative tasks without the need to engage a ‘real’ person.
+You can now carry out many mundane and administrative tasks without needing to engage a ‘real’ person.

-The most obvious example of this has been the growth in voice assistants like Siri and Alexa.
-But there are many more examples as we’ll move on to next.
+The most obvious example is the growth in voice assistants like Siri and Alexa.
+But there are many more as we’ll show.

 Automated brand interactions

-The same goes with restaurant bookings and takeaway deliveries.
-Even access to films and music is now done more through technology with Netflix and Spotify for example.
+Same for restaurant bookings and takeaway deliveries.
+Even access to films and music is now more tech driven with Netflix and Spotify, for example.

 Or take online store orders as another example.
-When you buy something from Amazon, your order goes in to their highly efficient delivery system.
-They send you regular updates on the progress of your order.
-But unless something goes wrong, the chances are you never speak to a ‘real person’ in this process.
+When you buy something from Amazon, your order goes into their highly efficient delivery system.
+They send you regular updates as your order progresses.
+But unless something goes wrong, chances are you never speak to a ‘real person’ at Amazon.

 Customer Relationship Marketing (CRM)

-Behind these automated interactions is the concept of Customer Relationship Marketing.
-Customer Relationship Management is a way of organising how your business interacts with its customers.
-The ability to do Customer Relationship Marketing (CRM) is one of the most important benefits that digital marketing can offer your business.
+Behind these automated interactions is the idea of Customer Relationship Marketing (CRM).
+This is a system to organise how your business interacts with customers.
+Marketing technology is a key enabler of Customer Relationship Marketing (CRM).
 It’s particularly common with B2B businesses, where long term customer loyalty is important.

 - You can connect directly with a customer rather than via a third party.

 - You can track those interactions so you’ve a customer view history.

 - It’s usually scaleable because it’s largely automated.

 A key requirement for any CRM system is managing customer data.
-To be able to store the data securely and safely.
-To make the data accessible by systems and people as required.
-All this has to be done within the rules around data privacy and anti-spam laws.
-See our guide to digital data and insight for more on this.
+To store the data securely and safely.
+To make the data accessible by the right people.
+All done within data privacy and anti-spam laws.
+See our digital data and insight guide for more on this.

 CRM and Reach - Tagging